IHDE-Alliance/ISTP_metadata/docs/source/03_metadata-global-attributes.md

 (**_Recommended_**.)
 Unique dataset identifier assigned by a [SPASE](http://www.spase-group.org/) naming authority, of the form `spase://NAMING_AUTHORITY/UNIQUE_ID`, where `UNIQUE_ID` is the ID assigned by the `NAMING_AUTHORITY`.
 The SPASE resource record provides metadata about the dataset, including pointers to locations holding the data.

 ### TEXT
 (**_Required_**.)
-This attribute should contain description of the key measurements provided by the dataset.
+This attribute should contain a description of the key measurements provided by the dataset.
 A short description of the experiment, with reference to a journal paper and/or web page describing the experiment in detail, is also essential.
 The attribute allows multiple entries.
 It is used by [CDAWeb](https://cdaweb.gsfc.nasa.gov/) as the dataset description, and it is also included when data is requested as an ASCII listing.

 ### Time_resolution
 (**_Recommended_**.)
-Specifies time resolution of the data, e.g., `"1 min"`
+Specifies the time resolution of the data, e.g., `"1 min"`

 ### TITLE
 (**_Optional_**.)
 Dataset title, e.g., `TITLE = "Parker Solar Probe ISOIS level 2 summary"`.